cimitrasoftware/edir/README.md

 Or you can modify only one or some attributes of an existing eDirectory User account.

+# PREREQUISITES

+1. Identify a Linux host that has access to LDAP Tools.
+This will most likely be a SUSE variant of Linux.

+2. Deploy the Cimitra Agent for Linux on the Linux host

 # INSTALL CIMITRA EDIRECTORY PRACTICE SCRIPT

-1. In a terminal on a Linux server, most likely a SUSE Server with eDirectory installed
+1. In a terminal on the Linux host sudo in to get sufficient rights for the installation

 2. Install Cimitra's eDirectory Practice Bash script with the command below: